ToadNetwork/Docs/guides/how-to-launch-a-token.md

 ## Step 1: Navigate to the Token Factory on PADSwap

-First you have to navigate to the token factory trough the following link:
+First you have to navigate to the token factory through the following link:

 {% embed url="https://padswap.exchange/tokenfactory" %}
 Deploy token contract via PADSwaps token factory.